hormozhalimi/python_exe/readme.txt

 1.
 Carly wants to be able to market her low prices.
 We want to find out what the average price of a cut is.

-First, let’s sum up all the prices of haircuts.
+First, letâ€™s sum up all the prices of haircuts.
 Create a variable total_price, and set it to 0.

 Stuck?
 Get a hint